Forgotten One (character): Reception

-Newsarama ranked the character, as Gilgamesh, as the second worst Avengers member commenting: "What's that you say?
+Newsarama ranked the character, as Gilgamesh, as the second worst Avengers member, commenting: "What's that you say?
 You aren't familiar with Gilgamesh, the ancient Sumerian hero?
 And why is this guy wearing a cow on his head?
 Let's just say there's a reason this guy is called "The Forgotten One".
 Maybe next time you can get Mithras, or at least Marduk".

+However, the character is often highly ranked for power: